 Once you’ve set up Apple Pay on your watch, using it is typically very simple.
 There are some things to consider depending on where you live and what you’re buying, however.

 - When ready to pay, double-tap the side button on your watch.
 Your default card should appear.
 You can swipe left and right to switch cards.

-- Turn the watch screen toward the payment terminal and get very close.
-You’ll hear a sound, feel a tap and see a confirmation on screen if the payment completes successfully.
+- Turn the watch screen toward the payment terminal and get up close.
+You’ll hear a sound, feel a tap and see a confirmation on the screen if the payment completes successfully.

 - Many countries have transaction limits for Apple Pay, so you may need to use your physical card for large purchases.